mk23/snmpy/README.md

           regex: '((?:true|false) other item)
 ```

-* `object`: Full path to executable command to run and parse output from.
+* `object`: Full path to a file to read and parse.
 * `use_stat`: Toggles file metadata (size, dates, permissions) in the results
 * `use_text`: Toggles content parsing.
 If disabled, `items` section below is ignored.
 * `items`: defines key-value pairs for this plugin.